canonical/maas-anvil/README.md

 MAAS Anvil is a snap for managing a charmed (HA) MAAS deployment.

+> [!IMPORTANT]
-## MAAS Anvil is currently in a closed beta stage, approaching production stability
+> MAAS Anvil is currently in a closed beta stage, approaching production stability

 ##### MAAS Deployment Components